pdaehne/Atari-ST-Floppy-Adapter/README.md

 This repository contains the KiCad project and Gerber files for an adapter that converts the Atari ST external 14 pin floppy connector to a standard 34 pin IDC box header.
-The 14 pin flopy connectors are out of production for a long time and are extremely hard to get hold of and expensive nowadays.
+The 14 pin floppy connectors are out of production for a long time and are extremely hard to get hold of and expensive nowadays.
 This adapter is a cheap workaround.

-This Floppy Adapter is designed to be used in combination with my [DSUB-19 Adapter for the Atari DMA/Harddisk port](https://github.com/pdaehne/DSUB19-Adapter), they fit nicely next to each other.
-I also tried not to hide other connectors, but I only have an Atari 1040 STF to check that, so your mileage might vary.
+This floppy adapter is designed to be used in combination with my [DSUB-19 Adapter for the Atari DMA/Harddisk port](https://github.com/pdaehne/DSUB19-Adapter), they fit nicely next to each other.
+I also tried not to block other connectors, but I only have an Atari 1040 STF to check that, so your mileage might vary.
 Please check the situation on your Atari before ordering the PCBs!